vaedprasad/PracticeProblems/README.md

 ## Robotics Problems

-Note: a lot of these problems require writing "dummy functions" to act as a simulation environent.
-You may not necessarily know if your code works before you ask somebody to look it over.
-If you're ambitious (like Caesar), try making accurate simulation dummy functions rather than just returning a random number.
-This will help you test later on.
+Note: a lot of these problems require writing "dummy functions" to act as a simulation environment.
+You may not even be able to fully test your code.
+This is a valuable skill for robotics programming, as you often have limited access to the robot for testing and need to write code off board.
+More advanced dummy functions can help get around this by creating a more accurate simulation environment.

 ### Odometry